cruncher/Cruncher_CSS_style/README.md

 	}

 #####5.
 Prefer margin-top over margin-bottom, and margin-left over margin-right, for creating space between blocks
-Top and bottom margins of blocks <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing">collapse</a>, although not in all cases.
+Top and bottom margins of blocks collapse – <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing">although not in all cases</a>.
 Left and right margins do not.
 Following this rule provides consistency.
 Break the rule only when you really know what you're doing.

 	.button-index > li {
 		margin-top: 1em;